It’s not just the altitude the Mariners have to contend with at Coors Field. The area of outfield is a challenge in itself

 Kelenic took plenty of fly balls during the Futures game workouts.
 He relished the opportunity.

-“It’s gonna be fun because I like running around trying to make a long catch when you are, running for one deep in the gap,” he said.
+“It’s gonna be fun because I like running around trying to make a long catch …, running for one deep in the gap,” he said.
 “You can’t do anything stupid.”

 Something stupid would be allowing a single to get by you and roll to the wall, which is a triple for most players.
 Cutting off line drives into the gap on one or two bounces is imperative.

 Long was making his 33rd career start in left field, getting the nod over career outfielder Dillon Thomas.
-Servais admitted they went with Long’s offensive potential, knowing they could use Thomas a defensive replacement.
+Servais admitted they went with Long’s offensive potential, knowing they could use Thomas as a defensive replacement.

 His philosophy for Coors remained unchanged from other stadiums.